Parents and Guardians

-As a parent of a college student, I understand that a parent’s role never ends, it just changes over time.
+I understand that a parent’s role never ends, it just changes over time.
 When students enter college, a parent's role evolves to one that fosters independence and responsibility through ongoing encouragement and support.
 Whether you live nearby or far away, you can be a valuable support system for your student.
 We hope that the following pages offer some insight and information that can assist you as you help your student navigate through their college experience.
 By working together as partners, we can help your student have an enriching, positive and productive Binghamton experience!

-Associate Dean of Students and Director of Residential Life and University Housing
+Interim Director of Residential Life and University Housing